Legal and visa - Case studies

 Status update communications

-Clients kept informed through clear, timely status updates as their case moves through stages.
+Clients kept informed through clear, timely updates as their case moves through stages.

-3x to 6x in year one, with most of the value in consultant time freed for advisory work
+3x to 6x in year one.
+Most of the value is consultant time freed for advisory work

 Payback window